sattwikj70-gif/Analysis-of-Fidelity-in-Quantum-teleportaition-under-Noise/README.md

 # Analysis-of-Fidelity-in-Quantum-teleportation-under-Noise

-This project investigates how quantum noise affects the performance of the quantum teleportation protocol using **Qiskit**.
-The protocol is simulated with realistic depolarizing noise models, and the fidelity of the teleported quantum state is analyzed as the noise strength increases.
+This project simulates the Quantum teleportation protocol in Qiskit and analyses the degradation of its performance with the increase in noise.
+The protocol is simulated with realistic depolarizing noise models.

 The project demonstrates how decoherence impacts the reliable transmission of quantum information and provides a simple computational framework for studying noisy quantum circuits.
 ## Built With